Due to the significant impact outdoor lighting has on a home, several factors should be considered before investing.

 - Highlight unique characteristics of the home or property

 By finding the purpose of the lighting, you can determine the location and the type of light fixture you should use.
-For example, there are multiple lighting fixture types for the respective lighting outcomes.
+For example, multiple lighting fixture types exist for the respective lighting outcomes.
 For example, there are abundant path light styles from which to choose.
 You will discover the light they deliver varies.
 It turns out the only way to decide for sure is to test them on-site.
 Most suppliers will have samples available for this purpose.

 #3.
 Establish Year-Round Safety and Security